PolishHunter/CarPickerdia/README.md

 <h2>Definition of purpose</h2>

-The purpose is to make a car picking application that will be displaying the best possible car options according to the user’s needs based on the different expert opinions, price/quality ratio, horsepower and age to allow the users to buy the right one in the future that will satisfy them enough.
+The purpose is to make a car picking application that will be displaying the best possible car options according to the user’s needs based on the different expert opinions, price/quality ratio, horsepower and age to allow the users to buy the right one that will satisfy them enough.

 <h2>Delimitation</h2>